Oakraven79/pavlov_rcon_tcl/README.md

 - Make the map list easier to read.
 - Make the window scale appropriately to the screen size.
 - Make a youtube video showing this in action
+- Turn this into something that is installable via pip
+- Make this a standalone .exe for windows machines